 Pretty much everyone feels like they have too much to do and too little time to do it.
-Often, that overwhelmed feeling stems from an inability to prioritize all those seemingly-pressing tasks.
+When your to-do list is full, how do you know which task to complete first?
+That overwhelmed feeling stems from an inability to prioritize all those seemingly-pressing tasks.
 If you feel like your to-do list is growing longer by the minute and you don’t even know where to start, here’s how to identify, evaluate, and prioritize your tasks.

 Before you try to sort your obligations in order of importance, take the time to compile a comprehensive list of everything that you need or want to accomplish.
 Divide your list into sections for different types of tasks.
 These categories could include: